PistonDevelopers/blog.piston.rs/_posts/2014-12-27-the-road-to-high-level-libraries.md

 Because of the convenience of changing back and forth, I am in favor of the current design.

-Besides, since `&RefCell<T>` is supported by Piston-Current, it can be combined with scoped thread locals in generic code.
+Besides, since `&RefCell<T>` is supported by Piston-Current, it can be combined with scoped thread locals to get same functionality.
 This is great for people that want better safety guarantees and choose to not use current objects.
 The scoped thread local version does not add new features or makes it safer to use.
 However, just in case, the "scoped" branch will be kept until Rust 1.0 is released.